VIP Calculator

 • •Heart disease, stroke, and atherosclerosis progression

-• •Joint deterioration and reduced mobility
+• •Joint deterioration (osteoarthritis) and reduced mobility

-• •Sleep apnea and breathing difficulties
+• •Sleep apnoea and breathing difficulties

-• •Increased susceptibility to certain cancers
+• •Increased risk of certain cancers (endometrial, breast, colon)

 • •Reduced quality of life and mental health considerations